AnthonyCxx/Notes-and-Writeups/C/Input and Output/Input.md

 use the [_&_ (address-of) operator](https://www.educba.com/address-operator-in-c/) with buffers (character arrays). <br />

-You can scan for '_%\[^\\n\]s_' to emulate the [_gets()_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C/Input%20and%20Output/Input.md#gets) function, but you will run into the same problem of stack smashing.
+You can scan for '_%\[^\\n\]s_' to emulate the [_gets()_](https://github.com/EthanC2/Notes-and-Writeups/blob/main/C/Input%20and%20Output/Input.md#gets) function, but you will run into the same problem of buffer overflows.
 ```C
 #include <stdio.h>